rootsongjc/istio-multi-cluster/README.md

 ### Viewing the Certificate Trust Chain

 To illustrate the roles of the Root CA and intermediate CA within our configuration, we deploy the "Bookinfo" application.
-Here, `cert-manager` serves as the Root CA, and Spiffe acts as the intermediate CA, responsible for issuing workload identities and certificates.
+Here, `cert-manager` serves as the Root CA, and SPIFFE acts as the intermediate CA, responsible for issuing workload identities and certificates.

 #### Deploying the Bookinfo Application